Yogurt Flatbread

 Their yogurt makes this flatbread so good!
 So here’s how to make it!

-- Start by measuring out the dry ingredients and placing in a large bowl.
+- Measure out your dry ingredients and place them in a large bowl.

 - Whisk the dry ingredients together until equally distributed.